 How To Get An Index of the Element Of LinkedList?

 In this tutorial, we will see how to get an index of the element from the LinkedList.
 LinkedList class provides various methods to get an index of the element of the LinkedList.
-Let’s see this method with example.
+Let’s see this method as an example.

 Introduction

-LinkedList class provides following method to an element from the list.
+The LinkedList class provides the following method to an element from the list.

 1. indexOf(Object o)